intelequia/IntelequiaVault/README.md

 Intelequia Vault includes the following built-in features:

-* Safe management of permissions by user or role
+* Safe management of permissions by role or user
 * Data encryption
+* Rich text editor
-* Export and import of resource groups
+* Export and import categories
 * Notification system by email
-* Language support: Spanish and English
+* Supported languages: English and Spanish